afbjorklund/nerdctl-toolbox/README.md

 The default `$DISTRO` is debian, but that can be changed.

-Default name for `$TOOLBOX` is nerdbox, can be changed.
+Default name for `$TOOLBOX` is toolbox, can be changed.

 ## Requirements